coordt/labtest/docs/getting_started.rst

 Getting your code ready
 =======================

-At this point, you may want to read the section on :ref:`how experiments work<how_it_works_experiments>` to understand the process in more depth.
+At this point, you may want to read the section on :ref:`how experiments work<admin/how_it_works:experiments>` to understand the process in more depth.
 Ultimately we will need a Docker image and a configuration when we are done.

 Containerize it
 ---------------

 Each experiment runs in a Docker container and is configured via environment variables.
 If your app doesn't already have a ``Dockerfile`` and a way to build everything as a container, you need to adapt it.

-This topic is too broad to go into here, but the :ref:`Tutorial <tutorial_containerizing>` demonstrates a very simple conversion.
+This topic is too broad to go into here, but the :ref:`Tutorial <tutorial:containerizing>` demonstrates a very simple conversion.
 You'll know you are ready when you can run something like:

 .. code-block:: console